gefendioglu/Cpp_Practices/03_Lesson/README.md

 /----------------------------------------------
 /----------------------------------------------

-* Pointers can be referenced for other pointers
+**Example:  Pointers can be referenced for other pointers

 ```cpp
 #include <iostream>